chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 > Do you have any questions for me?

 1. What are the next steps in the process?
 When can I expect to hear back about the decision?
-2. Could you share details about the vacation policy for the Munich team?
+2. Could you share details about the vacation policy?
 3. Is there a performance bonus structure?
 4. Is there flexibility for hybrid or remote work?